 Many of your users might not have subscribed to your newsletters or promotional emails.
 So when someone clicks on the “notify me” option, having a newsletter checkbox along with the email address field can help you grow your email list further.

-This will not only be beneficial to send back-in-stock alerts but you can target those users in other email campaigns as well.
+This will not only be beneficial to sending back-in-stock alerts but you can target those users in other email campaigns as well.

 Users will be excited to know that the product they desired to purchase is back in stock.
 Increase the excitement by writing a compelling subject line.